-Make a beautiful Mermaid necklace with treasure coin beads and crystals.
+Make a beautiful Mermaid Treasure Necklace with enameled coin beads and crystals.
 This wirework necklace is made of beaded components linked together with wrapped loops.
 Want to know a secret?
 It is easier than it looks!
 We’ll show you how.
-And if you want to see our video where we make this complete necklace, it’s free to watch on Skillshare.

 How to Make A Wirework Necklace